ERP or On-Premise ERP – What you Need to Know

 Cloud ERP has a lock-down effect on its customers.
 This increased “Stickiness” makes it more difficult for customers to change to another solution.

 Options for Cloud or On-Premise ERP: Cloud, Hybrid and On-Premise

 Depending on the ERP, there are various options for delivery of the ERP solution as the software and hardware may be treated separately:

 Not all ERPs provide all these options, but it will be good to explore the pros and cons of each option when the options are available.

 What should Company Considers when Deciding on Cloud ERP

-There are various considerations when a company is evaluating whether they want their ERP on Cloud (Saas), On-Premise or even Hybrid.
+There are various considerations when a company is evaluating whether they want their ERP on Cloud (Saas), On-Premise, or even Hybrid.

 However, for companies who are already facing cash flow challenges, implementing ERP may not be an appropriate solution.
-It is important to know that ERP is a mid to long-termed solution and it will not solve company short-term problem or poor company management fundamentals.
+It is important to know that ERP is a mid to long-termed solution and it will not solve company short-term problems or poor company management fundamentals.

 OPEX vs CAPEX

 Often, the argument from cloud vendors is that it is better to have OPEX than CAPEX.
 However, companies need to consider the impact of the relatively lower Singapore corporate tax that may make this advantage less significant as compared to countries with high corporate tax.